urbanscratcher/project-rhyme-generator/readme.md

-## Point out any defects of your design and/or implementation.
-Suggest remedies for these shortcomings.
+## Limitations and Suggestion of remedies
 1. No consideration of multiple vowel sounds of rhymes
 - Shortcoming: The current implementation assumes that rhymes are identified by one last vowel sound only, which may not cover cases where multiple vowels or syllables contribute to the rhyme.
 - Remedy: